A coproduct structure on the formal affine Demazure algebra: Presentation in terms of generators and relations

 \end{lem}

-\begin{proof} Since the definition of the twisted formal group algebra is functorial in the lattice, we may assume that each irreducible component of our root datum is adjoint.
-In particular, it is not $C_n^{\sco}$ and, hence, satisfies all the hypotheses~of~\ref{DFgenmodule_prop}.
+\begin{proof} The twisted formal group algebra is functorial in the root datum and in morphisms of rings preserving formal group laws by Proposition \ref{functorial_prop}, and the functoriality preserves the elements $\Del_\alpha$.
+We may therefore assume that each irreducible component of our root datum is adjoint (hence not $C_n^{\sco}$) and that the base ring is the Lazard ring, in which all integers are regular.
+In particular, all the hypotheses~of~\ref{DFgenmodule_prop} are satisfied.
 Then, by Proposition~\ref{DFgenmodule_prop}, the difference $\Del_{I}-\Del_{I'}\in \tDcF$ can be written as a linear combination $\sum_{w \in W} c_v \Del_{I_v}$, $c_v\in \sS$.
 Since $\sS$ injects into $\qQ$ by Lemma~\ref{localizationinj_lem}, it suffices to check that $c_v = 0$ unless $v\leq w$ (in the Bruhat order) when this linear combination is the one obtained in $\QW$ by Corollary~\ref{Delbasis_cor}.
 We therefore compute:

 \end{proof}

 Let us examine commutation relations between Demazure elements of simple roots of root datum of rank $1$ or $2$.